So you think you’re ready to pull the trigger on a rebrand, and you’ve done the necessary homework.

 Current Verbal Identity

-Step 2: Collate Your Brand Audit Answers
+Step 2: Collate Your Rebrand Questionnaire Answers

-Step 3: Come to a Consensus
+Step 3: Gather Your Team to Come to a Consensus

 The goal of a brand audit is to come to a consensus about the direction of your rebrand, and use that information as the foundation of your creative exploration.
 So, gather your core brand team, present the insights you’ve learned, and have a discussion about what works, what doesn’t, what you can improve upon, etc. For example, you might find that your Brand Heart is accurate, but your tagline is off.
 Or you may find that your logo is good, but your voice and tone don’t gel.

 Step 4: Document Your Findings

 After you’ve talked it out, your team should be able to fill out a single “official” questionnaire (which will ultimately become the outline of your creative brief).
 You can then share it with whoever is helping with your rebrand.
 This document will help make your rebrand stronger and more successful from the get go.